aocenas/watcher/readme.md

+##Watcher

-Simple utility that will restart defined process on file change event.
+Simple script utility that will restart defined process on file change event.

+####Work in progress